yash292005/yash292005/README.md

-- 👋 Привет, I'm Yash Vardhan
+- 👋 नमस्ते, I'm Yash Vardhan
-- 👀 I’m interested in destroying a nation with nukes
+- 👀 I’m interested in NOT CODING
-- 🌱 I’m currently learning how to flirt with a girl
+- 🌱 I’m currently learning how (Not learning actually)
-- 💞️ I’m looking for a girl friend (please do suggest if you know a girl)
+- 💞️ I’m looking for sleep
 - 📫 seriously F*cked up (mentally) please send help

+are bhai tu gaya nahi ??

+chal koi na nice to meet you